MislavJaksic/Knowledge-Repository/Technology/Web/API/REST/RESTFulWebServices/README.md

 to retrieve data about its user account.
 The home page should include a hypermedia link to how a user can create an account.

-What’s supposed to happen: a PUT request will create a new user if one doesn't exist and respond with code 201 and send back a response with Location header containing the URI of the account.
+What's supposed to happen: a PUT request will create a new user if one doesn't exist and respond with code 201 and send back a response with Location header containing the URI of the account.
 If the account already exists, the password is modified and the code 200 is sent back.
 All other HTTP methods, GET, DELETE,